 First, you need to install and activate the WPForms plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, visit the WPForms » Settings page to enter your license key.
-You will find this information under your account on the WPForms website.
+Upon activation, you’ll want to head over to WPForms » Settings to enter your license key.
+You can find this information under your account on the WPForms website.

 Now, it’s time to create your donation form.